 If you have a crooked or cracked tooth, veneers are a great way to hide it.
 The old veneer material was cumbersome and couldn’t take much wear and tear.
 New, thinner and more durable veneers are lasting longer and looking more real than previous materials.
 They look just as good as your original teeth and can take just as much abuse, which means that you don’t have to have them replaced frequently.

 There has been a lot of questions about the safety of silver amalgam material over the past several years.
 It is formed with a mixture of metals, one of which is mercury and is known to be a health hazard.

 New filling and bonding materials are not only stronger and more aesthetically pleasing, but they don’t come with any health risks.
 With these new materials, your tooth color can be matched more perfectly when you have a veneer or need a replacement tooth.
 Additionally, the resin used to make a permanent false tooth is now more durable and looks more realistic than ever before.

 New oral sedation medications are allowing anyone who is feeling a little anxious to sit back and rest easy in the doctor’s chair.
 You can take the new medications to help keep you comfortable before you get to the dentists in Winnipeg office.
 The best part about these new sedation methods is that you don’t need an anesthesiologist, and the sedatives don’t come with the same risks as the other types of sedation methods that have been used in the past.

 Gone are the days when going to the dentist was something to fear.
-New technological advances are making a trip to the dentist quick, anxiety-free and way less expensive than in previous years.
+New technological advances such as LED surgical headlights are making a trip to the dentist quick, anxiety-free and way less expensive than in previous years.
 Ask your dental professional today about all the great new ways they can enhance your smile.